 Some of BC’s most impressive 19th century cemeteries are located in Victoria, and instructor John Adams knows them intimately.
-In this talk, we’ll explore the history, symbolism, architecture and cultural trends of Victoria’s earliest burial grounds.
-We’ll follow the development of most of the city’s cemeteries right up until the First World War.
+In this talk, we’ll explore the history, symbolism, architecture and cultural trends of cemeteries in Europe and North America since 1800.
+We’ll focus on the development of Victoria's cemeteries up until the First World War.
 Places such as Ross Bay Cemetery, undoubtedly the most famous Victorian-era cemetery in the province, were laid out according to popular ideals of the mid-1800s.
 We’ll also look at the Jewish Cemetery, Chinese Cemetery, Old Burying Ground (Pioneer Square), Veterans Cemetery and numerous churchyards in Metchosin and Saanich.

 A full course refund will only be provided if you withdraw from a course prior to the course start date.
 For courses with more than one class, a refund, less a minimum $15 administrative fee may be issued if you withdraw prior to the second class.
 Depending on your method of payment, a refund will be either mailed to you or credited to your credit card.